How to choose and wear a legend: the souvenir jacket or sukajan

 woman wearing Issey Miyake koi carp souvenir jacket

-Where to find it anyway?
+Where can I find some anyway?

 display of colorful sukajan souvenir jackets